UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-10-22-compe-club-weekly.md

 title_align = "left"
 read_more = true
 display_date = true
-date = "2021-10-12"
+date = "2021-10-22"

 [sidebar]
 align = "right"
 +++
 This here is this semester's sixth issue of the CompE Weekly!
+This week's issue is unfortunately not very full, so please send emails to internal@compeclub.com for suggestions on what we can add to this newsletter!

 <br/>